LightningModule¶

 None

-Called in the test loop before anything happens for that batch.
+(batch, batch_idx, dataloader_idx)[source] Called in the training loop before anything happens for that batch.

 None